 - 1. Students must submit a completed form for non-matriculating students to the Admissions Office. - If non-matriculating students determine they would like to earn a degree at Villa Maria College, it is recommended that an application for admission be submitted prior to the completion of 15 credit hours.
 This early action will ensure that they will receive the appropriate advisement for degree completion purposes.

 Program-Specific Procedures

 Art

-All A.S., A.A.S., and B.F.A. art programs may require an interview with a program faculty member.
-A portfolio review is recommended, but permission to bring samples of creative work including visual, written and the performing arts is acceptable pending approval from the Admissions Department.
+A portfolio review is recommended for all A.S., A.A.S., and B.F.A. art programs, but is not required.

 Music